 About Beta-Amyloid: – we don’t know exactly what beta-amyloid does, but according to Wikipedia, normal beta-amyloid may activate kinase enzymes, reduce oxidative stress, regulate cholesterol transport and protect against infection.

 Waste material ejected by the neurons is normally carried away by the constant flow of “glymphatic” fluid around the brain cells.

-What is Tau protein? – According to Wikipedia, tau (Tubulin-Associated Unit), a group of six soluble proteins, form a filmy scaffolding which maintains the stability of tiny microtubules in neurons and their axons.
+What is Tau protein? – According to Wikipedia, tau (Tubulin-Associated Unit), a group of six soluble proteins, forms a filmy scaffolding which maintains the stability of tiny microtubules in neurons and their axons.

-In Alzheimer’s, tau filaments become twisted and tangled, no longer supporting the microtubules.

-Axons are destroyed and neurons die, in no particular area or pattern, across the brain.
+In Alzheimer’s disease, the cause of perhaps 70% of cases of dementia, axons are destroyed and neurons die, in no particular area or pattern, across the brain.

 Three single-gene mutations are associated with this condition: a chromosome 21 gene for “amyloid precursor protein” (APP), a chromosome 14 gene for “presenelin1” and a gene for “presenelin2”, on chromosome #1.